NARI1108/BMI/README.md

 ## <code><strong>About App</strong></code> ##

 <p>What is <strong>BMI<strong>?
 BMI stands for<strong> body mass index </strong>and means body mass index.
 Now why calculate <strong>BMI</strong>?</p>
+<p>Because calculating this value will help you to know whether you are considered fat or thin or within the normal range according to your height and weight.</p>

 ## <img align="left" alt="GIF" height="50px" src="https://www.toptimenet.com/images/setting.gif"/>
   <ul>